Skip to main content

 • Before getting a reptile, research all aspects of reptile ownership, including the appropriate reptile for your lifestyle, how to provide it with a proper diet, suitable housing, and a healthy, stimulating environment.
 All reptiles need to be examined by a reptile-savvy veterinarian immediately after purchase or adoption , and then at least annually after that.
 These pets usually do not act sick until they are very sick and need immediate veterinary attention.
 Regular veterinary care, plus an informed, knowledgeable pet owner, greatly reduces the likelihood of illness and death in these pets.

-• Chronic egg-laying occurs when a female bird lays one egg after another or lays repeated clutches of eggs.
-Chronic egg-laying may lead to malnutrition and egg binding.
-There are both behavioral and medical interventions to stop chronic egg-laying.
+• Chronic egg laying occurs when a female bird lays more eggs in one clutch than the usual number or lays repeated clutches of eggs.
+Chronic egg laying may lead to malnutrition and egg binding.
+There are behavioral and medical interventions to stop chronic egg laying.

 • Cisapride is used off label and is given by mouth to treat gastrointestinal motility disorders in cats, dogs, and small mammals.
 Common side effects include vomiting, diarrhea, and abdominal discomfort.
 Do not use in pets that are allergic to it or in pets with conditions that would be made worse by increased intestinal movement.
 If a negative reaction occurs, please call your veterinary office.